bilalbash/rails_5_devise_app/README.md

     bundle install --without production

-* always use this command for bundle for production environmnet:
+* always use this command for bundle for production environment:

     bundle install --without development test